michaelstanfa/millans-pickem/README.md

 -update the entire database -- how can we make this dynamic? or can we write a script that does this for us? (let's do that) -update the year in the lines doc that connects to firebase (201920, 202021, etc)

+--after 2020 week 2, //AFTER WEEK 2: search for that and get rid of stuff